Company Registration In Malta: Procedure, Requirements & Eligibility Discussed

 • Directors: Every private firm is only required to have a minimum of one director, whereas every public corporation is required to have a minimum of two directors.

-• Business secretary: In Malta, a corporate secretary is required for every business.
+• Business secretary: A corporate secretary in Malta is required for every business.

 • Capital requirements: A public business must have a minimum required capital of at least EUR 46,587.47.
 A private business must have a minimum required capital of EUR 1,164.69 for company registration in Malta.